Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Introduction

 Optomechanical devices with high optical field concentration and correspondingly large optomechanical coupling are usually realized with on-chip platforms \cite{eichenfield2009optomechanical, schliesser2008resolved, zhang2012synchronization}.
 A different approach is taken by miniaturized Fabry-Perot cavities with concave mirror structures fabricated on optical fiber tips \cite{hunger2010fiber, pfeifer2022achievements}.
-These fiber Fabry-Perot cavities (FFPCs) have been established as a platform for light-matter interaction during the past years, including realizations of optomechanical experiments \cite{flowers2012fiber, shkarin2014optically, kashkanova2017superfluid, kashkanova2017optomechanics, shkarin2019quantum, fogliano2021mapping, rochau2021dynamical}.
+These fiber Fabry-Perot cavities (FFPCs) have been established as a platform for light-matter interaction during the past years, including \firstrevision{experiments on atoms inside FFPCs for photonic qubits or quantum networks \cite{brekenfeld2020quantum, niemietz2021nondestructive}, and} realizations of optomechanical experiments \cite{flowers2012fiber, shkarin2014optically, kashkanova2017superfluid, kashkanova2017optomechanics, shkarin2019quantum, fogliano2021mapping, rochau2021dynamical}.
 They feature a direct fiber-coupled optical access, small cavity lengths, high optical finesse, and an open resonator volume.
 This allows to introduce both conventional membrane-type resonators as well as more unconventional resonators like standing waves in liquid Helium.

-With its first demonstration in the 1990s \cite{maruo1997three}, 3D direct laser writing (DLW) enabled the emergence of free-formed three- dimensional polymeric structures with sub-micrometer resolution.
+With its first demonstration in the 1990s \cite{maruo1997three}, 3D direct laser writing (DLW) enabled the fabrication of free-formed three- dimensional polymeric structures with sub-micrometer resolution.
 It led to the miniaturization of on-chip optical components \cite{gissibl2016two}, waveguides \cite{jorg2020artificial}, and mechanical structures \cite{williams2020dynamic} including 3D acoustic metamaterials \cite{frenzel2017three}, and has been used for mask applications \cite{pfeifer2022achievements}.
 Apart from large planar substrates, writing on fiber-ends has been tackled for applications in endoscopy \cite{li2020ultrathin} or sensing \cite{thompson2018micro, zou2021fiber}.